 How do you build long-lasting relationships with new clients remotely?

 Over the past 15 weeks, businesses across the country have adapted to working remotely to protect the NHS and save lives.
-Despite the gradual lifting of restrictions in the UK, a large number of organisations have been announcing plans to continue with remote working for the foreseeable future.
-With working from home seemingly here to stay for a while longer, how do you continue to build strong, long-lasting relationships with newly established clients without face-to-face contact?
+Despite the gradual lifting of restrictions in the UK, many organisations have been announcing plans to continue with remote working for the foreseeable future which means businesses will have to master how to build relationships with clients remotely.
+With working from home seemingly here to stay for a while longer, how do you continue to build strong, long-lasting connections with newly established clients without face-to-face contact?

 In the absence of face-to-face interaction with new clients, it is vital to have a clear onboarding plan with realistic expectations for both parties from the outset.
 Ideally, this will be established via video conference with a clear agenda set out ahead of the meeting so that all participants are prepared.
 Roles and responsibilities should be discussed, and key milestones set so that everyone is clear on what will be delivered, who will be delivering it and when.

 Being transparent and clear from the beginning will help foster an honest and open relationship, setting the foundations for a successful long-term future.
 Make it clear that you are open to feedback at any stage of the project, and ensure you take that feedback on board and implement any necessary changes.